 Before you do anything else, I recommend sitting down and working out a budget for your family.

-2. Cook homemade meals
+2. Cook Homemade Meals

 If you keep your pantry stocked with good ingredients, you can plan your weekly meals, cook large batches, and eat on leftovers.